 Considering a SHG?@headingTag>

 When women are having trouble getting pregnant, having recurrent miscarriages, or abnormal abdominal bleeding they may receive a sonohysterogram.
 This is the next step in finding a more in-depth diagnosis after a traditional ultrasound fails to explain or find the condition impeding pregnancy.
-A sonohysterogram typically diagnoses uterine adhesions (scarring), an abnormal shaped uterus, and growths or masses, such as fibroids or polyps within the uterus.
+A sonohysterogram typically diagnoses uterine adhesions (scarring), an abnormally shaped uterus, and growths or masses, such as fibroids or polyps within the uterus.

 During your appointment time at FIRM, you will lie face up on the exam table with clothing removed from the waist down and legs in stirrups to allow for a better visual of the vagina.
 Your doctor will insert a speculum into the vagina and guide a catheter through the vagina and cervix into the uterus.
 Once the catheter is placed, the speculum is removed and the transducer, which converts sound waves into electrical signals and vice versa, is gently placed inside the vagina until it is touching the cervix.
 A saline solution is injected through the catheter to enlarge the uterus.
 Your doctor will slowly rotate and reposition the transducer to capture the necessary images.
 While there is typically minimal discomfort experienced during a sonohysterogram, you may want to take an over-the-counter pain reliever to help with the pain of cramping after the imaging session.